Udayraj123/OMRChecker/README.md

 ## Full Usage

 ```
-python3 main.py [--setLayout] [--autoAlign] [--inputDir dir1] [--outputDir dir1]
+python3 main.py [--setLayout] [--inputDir dir1] [--outputDir dir1]
 ```

 Explanation for the arguments:

 `--setLayout`: Set up OMR template layout - modify your json file and run again until the template is set.

-`--autoAlign`: (experimental) Enables automatic template alignment - use if the scans show slight misalignments.

 `--inputDir`: Specify an input directory.

 `--outputDir`: Specify an output directory.

+**Notes:**

-**Note:** The `--noCropping` flag has been replaced with including/excluding a 'CropPage' plugin in "preProcessors" of the template.json(see [samples](https://github.com/Udayraj123/OMRChecker/tree/master/samples)).
+- The old `--noCropping` flag has been replaced with the 'CropPage' plugin in "preProcessors" of the template.json(see [samples](https://github.com/Udayraj123/OMRChecker/tree/master/samples)).
+- The old `--autoAlign` flag can now be toggled from config.json

 <!-- #### Testing the code
 Datasets to test on :